paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 approval/disputes processes.
 Additionally, it is also being used by collators to recover PoVs in adversarial scenarios where the other collators of the para are censoring blocks.

-According to the polkadot protocol, in order to recover any given `AvailableData`, we generally must recover at least `f + 1` pieces from validators of the session.
+According to the Polkadot protocol, in order to recover any given `AvailableData`, we generally must recover at least `f + 1` pieces from validators of the session.
 Thus, we should connect to and query randomly chosen validators until we have received `f + 1` pieces.